 How to Get to Meteora

-The most convenient way to see the beautiful route to Meteora Monasteries is a road trip in your own rental car.
-There are tolls of 20 euros for each way.
+There are no direct flights from Athens to Meteora or a nearby town.
+The most scenic way to see the beautiful route to Meteora Monasteries is a road trip in your rental car.
 If you are not confident about driving in Greece – although the national roads are in fantastic condition, and very easy to navigate – you can take the Trains (OSE) or the KTEL buses.

 Alternatively, you can book a guided tour for a 2 or 3-day tour to Meteora, to combine it with visiting other fantastic places in Greece.